MicrosoftDocs/MIMDocs/MIMDocs/working-with-custommfaserver-for-mim.md

 ---

-title: Use an alternate multi-Factor authentication provider via an API to activate PAM or in SSPR scenario | Microsoft Docs
+title: Use an MFA provider via an API to activate PAM or in SSPR scenario | Microsoft Docs
 description: Set up Custom MFA API as a second layer of security when your users activate roles in Privileged Access Management and use Self Service Password Reset.
 keywords:
 author: billmath